Bobby Witt Jr. Preview, Player Props: Royals vs. Blue Jays

-On Saturday, Bobby Witt Jr. (.244 on-base percentage in past 10 games, 69 points below season-long percentage) and the Kansas City Royals play the Toronto Blue Jays, whose starting pitcher will be Kevin Gausman.
-First pitch is at 3:07 PM ET.
+Bobby Witt Jr. -- with an on-base percentage of .222 in his past 10 games, 89 points lower than his season-long percentage -- will be in action for the Kansas City Royals against the Toronto Blue Jays, with Jose Berrios on the mound, on September 10 at 1:37 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Blue Jays.
+In his most recent game he had a hitless performance (0-for-4) against the Blue Jays.

 Bobby Witt Jr. Game Info & Props vs. the Blue Jays